ThinkDataEd/curriculum/docs/unit2/lab2g.md

 ###**Putting data together**
 * In the labs so far, we've only ever looked at individual data files.

-* But often times, we gain additional insights by including additional information from a separate data set.
+    - But often times, we gain additional insights by including additional information from a separate dataset.

 * In this lab, we will learn how to merge information from our *personality color* data with our *stress/chill* data.